aloma-io/aloma-io/examples-and-tutorials/step-writing-best-practices/README.md

 ALOMA's fundamental strength lies in conditional execution driven by data state rather than predefined sequences.
 Successful ALOMA architectures embrace this paradigm shift completely.

+**Important:** ALOMA's conditional step matching has specific limitations.
+It supports:
+- Exact value matching
+- Type-based matching (String, Number, Boolean, Array, Object)
+- Nested object structure matching
+- Array content and structure matching
+- RegExp pattern matching
+- Null/undefined handling
+- Not equal operator ($ne) - **ONLY with null values**

+**Not supported:**
+- Comparison operators ($gt, $lt, $gte, $lte)
+- Logical operators ($or, $and, $not)
+- Set operators ($in, $nin)
+- $ne with non-null values

+When you need comparison logic, implement it in the step content rather than in the condition.

 **Traditional Mindset:**

 ```